Indian painting: Bengal school

 The Bengal School of Art was an influential style of art that flourished in India during the British Raj in the early 20th century.
 It was associated with Indian nationalism, but was also promoted and supported by many British arts administrators.

 The Bengal school arose as an avant garde and nationalist movement reacting against the academic art styles previously promoted in India, both by Indian artists such as Ravi Varma and in British art schools.
 Following the widespread influence of Indian spiritual ideas in the West, the British art teacher Ernest Binfield Havel attempted to reform the teaching methods at the Calcutta School of Art by encouraging students to imitate Mughal miniatures.
 This caused immense controversy, leading to a strike by students and complaints from the local press, including from nationalists who considered it to be a retrogressive move.
 Havel was supported by the artist Abanindranath Tagore, a nephew of the poet and artist Rabindranath Tagore.
-Abanindranath painted a number of works influenced by Mughal art, a style that he and Havel believed to be expressive of India's distinct spiritual qualities, as opposed to the "materialism" of the West.
+Abanindranath painted a number of works influenced by Ajanta painting style, a style that he and Havel believed to be expressive of India's distinct spiritual qualities, as opposed to the "materialism" of the West.
 His best-known painting, Bharat Mata (Mother India), depicted a young woman, portrayed with four arms in the manner of Hindu deities, holding objects symbolic of India's national aspirations.

 Tagore later attempted to develop links with Far-Eastern artists as part of an aspiration to construct a pan-Asianist model of art.
 Those associated with this Indo-Far Eastern model included Nandalal Bose, Mukul Dey, Kalipada Ghoshal, Benode Behari Mukherjee, Vinayak Shivaram Masoji, B.C.
 Sanyal, Beohar Rammanohar Sinha, and subsequently their students A. Ramachandran, Tan Yuan Chameli, Ramananda Bandopadhyay and a few others.

 The Bengal school's influence on Indian art scene gradually started alleviating with the spread of modernist ideas post-independence.K.
 G. Subramanyan's role in this movement is significant.